AuDigitalHealth/lingo/docs/USERGUIDE.md

 > Note: The task will be automatically assigned to user 1^st^ reviewer
 > of the Task.
 The 2^nd^ reviewer will need to manually assign
-> themselves as a reviewer in AP or Snomio.
+> themselves as a reviewer in AP or Lingo.

 ## Create a product